Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

-To process and analyze the data, we used the ``Map Tokens'' and ``Generate Fixations'' tools in iTrace Toolkit V0.2.2 to extract fixations, lines, and tokens~\cite{behler2023itracetoolkit}.
+To process and analyze the eye-tracking data, we used the ``Map Tokens'' and ``Generate Fixations'' tools in iTrace Toolkit V0.2.2 to extract fixations, lines, and tokens~\cite{behler2023itracetoolkit}.
 The inputs to the iTrace Toolkit are: iTrace-Core data, iTrace Eclipse plugin data, and srcML archive files~\cite{collard2013srcML}.
 The fixation settings for generating fixations were: Fixation Filter: IVT~\cite{andersson2017one}, and the default settings for IVT: Velocity Threshold: 50, Duration (ms): 80.
 The iTrace Toolkit outputs a database containing fixation and gaze information.
-Then, we reviewed the screen recordings for each task and noted the x and y coordinates of each area of the screen (Figure~\ref{fig:interface}, areas A-D).
+Then, we reviewed the screen recordings for each task and noted the x and y coordinates of each area of the screen for each portion of the session (Figure~\ref{fig:interface}, areas A-D).
 These coordinates varied for each task because we allowed each participant to configure their screen.
-We build on scripts from ~\cite{Wallace2025Programmer}, and the inputs are: databases from iTrace Toolkit, the ``where'' and ``what'' scores, screen region coordinates, and the self-reported confidence and difficulty scores.
+We build on scripts from Wallace ~\emph{et al.}~\cite{Wallace2025Programmer}, and the inputs are: databases from iTrace Toolkit, the ``location'' and ``cause'' scores, screen region coordinates, and the self-reported confidence and difficulty scores.